-We also interrogated the GTEx portal[38] (https://gtexportal.org/) to determine the expression of PLXNB2 in human tissues.
-This showed that there was relatively high expression of PLXNB2 in the cerebellum and cerebellar hemisphere compared to other regions of the brain.
-There was also high expression in the kidney, salivary gland, ovary, prostate, spleen and thyroid, amongst other tissues (Supplementary Figure 16).
+We also interrogated the GTEx portal38 (https://gtexportal. org/) to determine the expression of PLXNB2 in human tissues.
+This showed that there was relatively high expression of PLXNB2 in the cerebellum and cerebellar hemisphere compared with other regions of the brain.
+There was also high expression in the kidney, salivary gland, ovary, prostate, spleen and thyroid, among other tissues (online supplemental figure 16).

-Since all individuals studied had AI or were suspected to have AI, we investigated the expression of Plxnb2 in the mouse during various stages of tooth development (Fig. 3G, I and K lower molar and H, J and L lower incisor).
+Since all individuals studied had AI or were suspected to have AI, we investigated the expression of Plxnb2 in the mouse during various stages of tooth development (figure 3G,I,K lower molar and figure 3H,J,L lower incisor).
 Plxnb2 transcripts were observed at E14.5 in the epithelial tissues of the developing teeth, at E16.5 in the epithelial and mesenchymal compartments of the incisor and in the epithelial part of the molar.
-At E19.5 labeling was observed in differentiating ameloblasts.
+At E19.5, labelling was observed in differentiating ameloblasts.